TheMarex/ba-thesis/text/4_stabilizer.md

 consequently the torque can not be controlled directly.

 The controller works by attaching control frames to specific points on the robot.
-The reference position of this frames can be calculated from the input trajectory using forwards kinematics.
+The reference position of these frames can be calculated from the input trajectory using forward kinematics.
 To compensate a disturbance the orientation of a reference frame is modified.
 The modified reference frames are then converted to the modified joint angles by the inverse kinematics.